Offices and Resources

-Student resources maintained by Technology Services include computers in Penrose Library, general access labs in Olin, Maxey, and Science halls, the Multimedia Development Lab in Hunter Conservatory, and the Geographic Information Systems (GIS) Lab in the Hall of Science.
+Student resources maintained by Technology Services include computers in Penrose Library, general access labs in Maxey and Science Halls, the Multimedia Development Lab in Hunter Conservatory, the two Computer Science labs in Olin Hall, and the Geographic Information Systems (GIS) Lab in the Hall of Science.
 The facilities in Penrose Library are accessible to students 24 hours a day, seven days a week, during the academic year.
 All computer workstations are connected to the campus network, with access to the Internet as well as to a variety of application software, such as word processing, spreadsheet, graphics software, and specialized software used by specific academic departments.
 Other lab resources include laser printing, color printing, scanners, large-format poster printing, and video and audio editing.
 In addition, wireless connections are available throughout campus.
 Wireless laptops are available for four-hour checkout in the library.

 Technology Services maintains the wired network connections for students to connect their own computers directly to the network and Internet in residence hall rooms, fraternity houses, and interest houses.
-In addition, wireless connectivity is available in all residence halls and some interest houses.
-See the Technology Services website for an up-to-date list of specific halls and houses with full wireless coverage.
-Students living off campus may connect to the network via modem or local Internet provider.
-Details explaining equipment requirements and the instructions for connecting to the ResNet network, or establishing a modem connection are available at wcts.whitman.edu/support/network/resnet.
+In addition, wireless connectivity is available in all residence halls and interest houses.
+Students living off campus may connect to the network via a local Internet provider.
+Details explaining equipment requirements and the instructions for connecting to the ResNet network are available at wcts.whitman.edu/support/network/resnet.

 Where to get help

 For tech support during the academic year, call the Help Desk at x4976, or the Tech Services Office in the library at x5062.
-You also can email email@example.com or visit the Help Desk in Olin 168..
-Technology Services maintains an extensive website packed with information about campus technology resources, training and workshop opportunities, and online documentation covering a broad collection of topics such as using specific resources and software, setting up and using email, even making your own Web page.
+You also can email firstname.lastname@example.org or visit the Help Desk in Olin 168.
+Technology Services maintains an extensive website packed with information about campus technology resources, training and workshop opportunities, and online documentation covering a broad collection of topics such as using specific resources and software, and setting up and using email.

-Please be sure to look at Whitman’s policies and guidelines for use of information technology and network resources in the Rights and Responsibilities section of this handbook, or online at whitman.edu/content/wcts/policies.
+Please be sure to look at Whitman's policies and guidelines for use of information technology and network resources in the Rights and Responsibilities section of this handbook, or online at wcts.whitman.edu/policies.

 Welty Student Health Center